-Of course, I agreed immediately, but it took us a few months to get it together, hell, in Los Angeles, it takes a few months just to get it together to make dinner plans with a friend who lives more than two doors down.
+Of course, I agreed immediately, although it took us a few months to get it together.
+(In Los Angeles, it takes a few months just to get it together to make dinner plans with a friend who lives more than two doors down.)
 But do it we did, starting on Friday, July 6th.

 The only parameter was this: once per day, for 30 consecutive days, either Greg had to put me under in person or I had to listen to a recording he'd made for me.
 Everything else was negotiable.
 We had no idea when we started out what we'd end up working on, or whether it would "work" at all; it was an act of faith and commitment on both sides.

 The results so far have been extraordinary.
 One commenter who's been following the the series likened it to doing a whole lot of therapy in a really short time; not far off, that.
 Of course, both Greg and I have done a lot of talk therapy over the years with our various therapists.
 We're also not only good friends but fellow actors, so we have a shorthand with each other and a high comfort level with creative exploration and the kooky stuff that can sometimes be the by-product of play.

 Because it's kind of fun to read things in order, and because the blog entries themselves are posted in reverse chronological order, I thought it might be a nice, Virgo-esque thing to gather all of them here on one page.
 Read them in order, or jump around to the days that sound interesting.

 If you want to meet the subpersonalities, go directly to: